hunterliu1003/vibrary/template-vue-ts/README.md

-# vibrary
+# vite-vue-typescript-lib-starter

-A starter template for generating Vue 3 components or composable functions libraries.

-This is a published-ready repo, let you build your own Vue 3 library immediately.
+A published-ready template for Vue 3 components or composable functions libraries.
+Let you build your own Vue 3 library immediately.

-You can use `pnpm rename` script to overwrite the lib name you want.
-Then run `pnpm publish` script to publish the lib.

 ## Tech stacks